 Joseph Jones brags about losing his virginity, with Sheers stressing how he ‘told us all’, telling everyone he sees.
 He removes any aspect of the woman herself from the story, only focusing on her clothes and her body.
 The focus on getting his ‘red wings’ is the association of two images.
 The first is on the colour red, often used to represent sensual imagery or the female body.
 This is then combined with ‘wings’.
 Getting your ‘wings’ stems from slang from the Royal Air Force, which means the passing of tests and earning of qualifications.
 Joseph Jones equates losing his virginity as passing a test of his manhood, telling everyone he can find about his first sexual experience in the form of endless bragging.

-The idolisation of sex and objectification of women present Jones as a very misogynistic character.
-The focus on the actual event reduces the women character to her ‘skirt’.
+The idolization of sex and the objectification of women present Jones as a very misogynistic character.
+The focus on the actual event reduces the women’s character to her ‘skirt’.
 The use of metonym is a form of objectification, compressing the woman character into one word: ‘skirt’.
 Not only this, but ‘skirt’ is also particularly misogynistic, focusing on the female body in a moment of typified sexism.

 Typically, the overly-masculine trope is pictured ‘drinking’ at the bar, linking tropes of masculinity with the idea of alcohol.
 Sheers is relying on every trope he can think of to paint the most stereotypical picture of a misogynistic, hyper-masculine Welsh man.

-The poets’ own distain for this type of person is present in the sneering ’small town myth’.
+The poets’ own disdain for this type of person is present in the sneering ’small town myth’.
 Sheers reduces Jones’ grandeur with the classifying ‘small’, depicting him as much less radical and interesting as Jones appreciates himself.
 Moreover, suggesting that Jones never made it out of his ‘small town’ belittles the character.
 You can see the cocky Jones bigging himself up, only for Sheers to laugh at the ridiculous character.
-The small town mentality is obvious here, with Jones thinking he is much more interesting, successful and attractive due to being trapped within a town he never leaves.
+The small-town mentality is obvious here, with Jones thinking he is much more interesting, successful, and attractive due to being trapped within a town he never leaves.
 Sheers laughs at this trope, himself having escaped the ‘small town’.

 Takes the form of things that typify the character, focusing on more attributes of Joseph Jones.
 The first image is of a car, the XR2, which is adapted for extra speed.
 This is another classic faucet of this projected masculinity, focusing on the love of cars and speed.

-Sheers’ focus on ‘late night fights’ again reflect an aspect of Jones’ personality.
+Sheers’ focus on ‘late night fights’ again reflects an aspect of Jones’ personality.
 He likes to brawl, associating fighting with masculinity and therefore embodying this concept.
-The lack of specificity and pluralisation of ‘fights’ suggests this is a very common occurrence.
+The lack of specificity and pluralization of ‘fights’ suggests this is a very common occurrence.

 The final two lines of the poem again house an element of Sheers’ mocking tone.
 He laughs at the ‘small town’ Jones, never really achieving anything apart from: